Student Housing FAQs

 When can I move in?

-You will be assigned a specific move-in time and date based upon your dorm assignment.
+You will be assigned a specific move-in time and date based upon your residence hall or apartment assignment.
 Fall move-in is approximately one week before classes begin.
 Spring move-in for new students is the Saturday before classes begin.
 Please visit gcu.edu/movingdates for more information.

 Do I need to bring coins for laundry facilities?